sajjadanwar0/laracasts-downloader/README.md

 ### Basic Usage

+1. Navigate to the `cmd/laracasts-dl` folder using
+`cd cmd/laracasts-dl`

-Run the downloader to fetch all available content:
+2. Run the downloader to fetch all available content:
 ```bash
 go run main.go
 ```